La Paz, Mexico

 The Evangelical Alliance Mission (TEAM)

 Hannah grew up at PVBC and is excited to be supported and sent by PVBC.
-She will be serving through the missionary organization, TEAM, that she first discovered at Urbana, a missions conference, a couple years back.
-She is excited to serve on a ranch called Rancho El Camino, aka "The Ranch", in La Paz, Mexico as one of their interns.
+She is serving through the missionary organization, TEAM, that she first discovered at Urbana, a missions conference, a couple years back.
+She is excited to be serving on a ranch called Rancho El Camino, aka "The Ranch", in La Paz, Mexico as their Assistant Program Coordinator.
 The Ranch’s ministry is to further the local church’s desire to see individuals, families, and communities be holistically cared for and redeemed through Jesus.
-They have various programs from recreational therapy to community development just to name a few.
-She can't wait to be able to jump into life there and live what they call “the Ranch way of life” which consists of hospitality, stewardship, compassion, justice, prayer, simplicity, and unity.
-She hopes to be able to serve the people in the local community and show them God’s love while growing closer to God and creating lasting relationships.
+They have various programs such as teaching English classes in a local government community center, running Kid's Club on Saturdays, hosting work teams, and hosting conferences for churches or different organizations just to name a few.
+She is enjoying living what they call “the Ranch way of life” which consists of hospitality, stewardship, compassion, justice, prayer, simplicity, and unity.
+During her time there, she wants to be able to serve the people in the local community and show them God’s love while growing closer to God and creating lasting relationships.
 Something that drew her personally to the Ranch is their emphasis on spiritual discipleship and creating a community of believers.

 Tim & Kylie Chen

 Tim and Kylie Chen have been serving with The Navigators since 2014.
 They have worked with college students at UC Irvine--their alma mater--and are currently ministering at UC San Diego.
 Kylie has been part of the PVBC family since 2002, when she came to know the Lord through attending youth group.
 Tim happily married into the family in 2014.
 The two have a heart to see the gospel become real and deeply rooted in the lives people, so that those individuals can experience the freedom of living a life following Jesus and will want to help others do the same.